panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 No matter what rule you use, the state should be as simple and decoupled as possible.
 The component should not be cluttered with the details of how the state is updated: these should be a part of a custom hook or a reducer.

-Confirming to these 3 simple rules will make your state logic easy to understand, maintain, and test.
+Conforming to these 3 rules will make your state logic easy to understand, maintain, and test.